Connect to the heart of yoga

 - Bonus offering: A few chants will be taught on the harmonium

-- Available when enrollment opens in mid-April: Intro—Why we Chant.
+- Available when you enroll: Intro—Why we Chant.
 Explore why we chant and meet Janet and the guest teachers.

 Praise for prior Janet’s virtual course, Living the Yamas

 “Janet’s presentation of each Yama is approachable and allows for soul stirring, resounding contemplation.
 She opens the door to allow the light, and teaches us to honor the parts of ourselves that we may not like all that much, while exposing the beauty within.
 Her storytelling skills are amazing, and I eagerly anticipate learning each chant from her and the interpretation of sanskrit.” — Jessica, 500 Hour Teacher-Training Student